-The World Languages and Cultures Placement Exam is used to determine what course level students should take for their foreign language course.
-The test is designed to determine the appropriate course level for students continuing their previous study of French, German, or Spanish.
+The World Languages and Cultures Placement Exam is used to determine what course level students should take for their first language course at Winthrop in French, German, or Spanish.
 All students majoring in programs in the College of Arts and Sciences (except the BSW - Social Work) are required to have competency in a language at the 102 level.
-In the College of Visual and Performing Arts only the BA in Art and Art History are required to have competency in a language at the 102 level.
-If you have not yet declared a major, but are considering a major in any of the programs in the College of Arts and Sciences (except Social Work), you should take the Language Placement Exam.
-The Placement Test will determine whether you should enroll in the very beginning class (French/German/Spanish 101) or a higher level.
+In the College of Visual and Performing Arts only the BA in Art History is required to have competency in a language at the 201 level.

 Students may obtain credit for Elementary French, German, or Spanish (French 101 and/or 102; German 101 and/or 102; Spanish 101 and/or 102) and Intermediate French, German, or Spanish (French 201, German 201, Spanish 201), upon completion of the appropriate course (usually French 202, German 202, or Spanish 202) with a grade of "B" or higher.
 Credit will not be given for courses for which university credit has been awarded previously.
 No grade is assigned to this credit.
 A grade is received only for the courses taken at Winthrop.
 This program has the benefit of allowing students to graduate sooner and save money, because students do not need to enroll in one or more lower-level courses.
 For additional details, consult the departmental brochure (pdf - 70 kb).